art-institute-of-chicago/artic.edu/docs/apiModels.md

 * `app/Libraries/Api/Models/Behaviors/HasApiCalls.php`
 * `app/Libraries/Api/Models/Behaviors/HasAugmentedModel.php`

-These are behaviors used by our API pseudo models. and the following are used by the Eloquent regular database models.
+These are behaviors used by our API pseudo models and the following are used by the Eloquent regular database models.

 * `app/Models/Behaviors/HasApiRelations.php`
 * `app/Models/Behaviors/HasApiModel.php`